This is a narrative of my business experiences...

 I spent the next 10 years in the Church business... :) More stories!
 We had 3 congregations with a church planting in England and two in Vermont.
 It too was very successful.
 I began a domestic cleaning service as part of the church.
 It was very successful.
 We were doing a half million a year cleaning houses back in the 80's... serving our community with reliable, honest help to clean their homes.
 No one in our church was ever without employment...
 Then we shut the whole thing down in 1986.
 More stories.... :)

 I ended up in the restaurant business for the next 8-1/2 years.
 I was now open to learn even more about how things really happen in the wonderful world of self-employment and owning your own business.
 I would love to tell you what it is like to spend 8-1/2 years learning just to trust God to send in enough business to make pay-roll each week and pay every bill in the house.
 My promise to never stiff a creditor again got tested every week for 8-1/2 years.
 I always had enough to pay the employees and the creditors with nothing left over for a personal paycheck.
 At the end...
 June 1994.... we paid off every creditor before we shut it down.
 I had never received a paycheck.
 We lost $55,000.
 I learned a lot of things... maybe some that could help you.

 I spent a very important 5 years working one on one with handicapped kids in the school system.... it was an amazing time... although I wasn't self-employed...
 I completely managed my own time...
 I was accountable but not controlled.

 Then in 1999... we felt it was time for Ellen and I to work together and started the Village Victorian Bed & Breakfast.
 It is a very successful little B&B. I think of an old TV program "The Naked City" where the promo line was....
 "There are 8 million stories in the naked city".... there are sure lots of stories I can tell... just give me a call.
-You get a half hour free!
+You get an initial phone consult at no charge!

 call philip 802-888-8850